deptofdefense/scan-alb-logs/README.md

  ../scripts/scan-alb-logs bucket_name app-prod "5" 2019/02/22 example.com
 ```

+## License

+This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
+However, because the project utilizes code licensed from contributors and other third parties, it therefore is licensed under the MIT License.
+See LICENSE file for more information.

 ## References

 This code was originally developed as part of the [Transcom Mymove](https://github.com/transcom/mymove) repository.